ajhager/catcus/README.md

 ### Optimizations

 * Reduce stack usage where possible.
-* Use Google Closure Compiler (for optimization and ES6 support).
+* Use Google Closure Compiler.